Stamford, Lincolnshire: Victorian period to 21st century

 The East Coast Main Line would have gone through Stamford, as an important postal town at the time, but resistance led to routing it instead through Peterborough, whose importance and size increased at Stamford's expense.

 During the Second World War, the area round Stamford contained several military sites, including RAF station, airborne encampments and a prisoner-of-war camp.
 Within the town, Rock House held the headquarters of Stanisław Sosabowski and the staff of the Polish 1st Independent Parachute Brigade.
 A memorial plaque was unveiled there in 2004.
+A 2,000lb bomb was dropped on St Leonard St on 31 October 1940, which never exploded.
+1,000 people were evacuated, until 3 November 1940.

 Stamford Museum occupied a Victorian building in Broad Street from 1980 until June 2011, when it succumbed to Lincolnshire County Council budget cuts.
 Some exhibits have been moved to a "Discover Stamford" space at the town library and to Stamford Town Hall.

 Governance

-Stamford belongs to the parliamentary constituency of Grantham and Stamford.
-The incumbent is Gareth Davies of the Conservative Party, who won the seat at the 2019 General Election.
-His predecessor, Nick Boles, had left the Conservatives in March 2019.

-In local government, Stamford before 1974 was a municipal borough based at Stamford Town Hall.
-Since April 1974 it has come under Lincolnshire County (upper tier) and South Kesteven District Council (lower tier).
-It previously belonged to Kesteven County Council.
+There are three tiers of local government covering Stamford, at parish (town), district and county level: Stamford Town Council, South Kesteven District Council, and Lincolnshire County Council.
+The town council is based at Stamford Town Hall on St Mary's Hill, which was built in 1779.

+Administrative history

+Stamford was an ancient borough.
+The original borough was entirely on the north bank of the River Welland, which was historically the boundary between Lincolnshire and Northamptonshire.
+South of the river was Stamford Baron in Northamptonshire.
+The Stamford constituency was enlarged in 1832 to also include the built-up part of Stamford Baron.
+In 1836 Stamford was reformed to become a municipal borough, at which point the municipal boundaries were adjusted to match the recently enlarged constituency.

+After 1836 the borough therefore straddled Lincolnshire and Northamptonshire.
+When elected county councils were established in 1889 boroughs were no longer allowed to straddle county boundaries, and so the parts of the borough south of the river were transferred to Lincolnshire, with Kesteven County Council serving as the upper tier authority.
+Local government was reformed again in 1974, when Kesteven County Council was replaced by Lincolnshire County Council, and the borough of Stamford was abolished, with district-level functions passing to the new South Kesteven District Council.
+Stamford Town Council was established as a successor parish council in 1974, covering the area of the former borough.

 Stamford's town council has arms: Per pale dexter side Gules three Lions passant guardant in pale Or and the sinister side chequy Or and Azure.
 The three lions are the English royal arms, granted to the town by Edward IV for its part in the "Lincolnshire Uprising".
 The blue and gold chequers are the arms of the De Warenne family, which held the manor here in the 13th century.